Logs Bridge API

 Note: this document defines a log backend API.
 The API is not intended to be called by application developers directly.
 It is provided for logging library authors to build log appenders, which use this API to bridge between existing logging libraries and the OpenTelemetry log data model.

-The Logs Bridge API consist of these main classes:
+The Logs Bridge API consist of these main components:

 - LoggerProvider is the entry point of the API.
 It provides access to

-- Logger is the class responsible for emitting logs as LogRecords.
+- Logger is responsible for emitting logs as LogRecords.

 graph TD A[LoggerProvider] -->|Get| B(Logger) B -->|Emit| C(LogRecord)

 Loggers can be accessed with a

 In implementations of the API, the